 The Baltimore Regional Transportation Board (BRTB) is the federally designated MPO for the Baltimore region.
-The BRTB includes official representatives of the cities of Annapolis and Baltimore; the counties of Anne Arundel, Baltimore, Carroll, Harford, Howard, and Queen Anne's; the Maryland Departments of Transportation, the Environment, and Planning; the Maryland Transit Administration; and Annapolis Transit.
+The BRTB includes official representatives of the cities of Annapolis and Baltimore; the counties of Anne Arundel, Baltimore, Carroll, Harford, Howard, and Queen Anne's; the Maryland Departments of Transportation, the Environment, and Planning; the Maryland Transit Administration; and the Regional Transportation Agency of Central Maryland.
 The BRTB certifies that the Baltimore region metropolitan transportation planning process complies with applicable requirements, noted in the resolution, to meet the requirements of 23 USC 134 and 23 CFR 450.336.
 This is evidenced by the summaries that follow.